 I also take responsibility for teaching statistics courses to preclinical students in Oxford's Medical Sciences Division, and contribute to statistics teaching on the Evidence Based Healthcare Programme at the Department for Continuing Education in collaboration with the Centre for Evidence Based Medicine.

-Since 2010 I have been a member of the Indpendent Scientific Advisory Committee (ISAC) that advises the MHRA on research with databases such as the Clinical Practice Research Datalink (CPRD).
+I am a statistical member (and, from 2016, Deputy Chair) of the Indpendent Scientific Advisory Committee (ISAC) that advises the MHRA on research with databases such as the Clinical Practice Research Datalink (CPRD).
 I'm also pleased to be affiliated with Oxford's Diabetes Trials Unit, where I collaborate on some projects on cardiovascular risk, and the HRB Centre for Primary Care Research in Dublin, with whom I'm working on papers on the uptake of clinical prediction rules, under the umbrella of the International Diagnosis and Prognosis Prediction (IDAPP) group.

 Stevens RJ. et al, (2012), Diabetologia, 55, 2593 - 2603

 Hirst JA. et al, (2012), Diabetes Care, 35, 446 - 454

 Ward AM. et al, (2012), Journal of Hypertension, 30, 449 - 456

 Thompson M. et al, (2012), Health Technology Assessment, 16, 1 - 99